debghs/interest-calculator/README.md

 fixed-deposit(fd) interest calculator and plotter.

-(will try to constantly keep the rates up-to-date.)
+(will try to constantly keep the rates up-to-date...)